-Drug Supplier Project Plan - Total commitments for the Company's drug supplier project plan are \$1.3 million as of March 31, 2020, comprised of \$0.7 million to the manufacturer of prexigebersen, prexigebersen-A and BP1002 drug product, \$0.5 million for manufacture of the Company's Grb2 and Bcl-2 drug substances, and \$0.1 million for manufacturing development.
-The Company expects to incur \$0.9 million of these commitments over the next 12 months.
+Drug Supplier Project Plan - Total commitments for the Company's drug supplier project plan were \$2.6 million as of March 31, 2021, comprised of \$1.3 million for the manufacture of prexigebersen, BP1002, and BP1003 drug products, \$1.1 million for manufacture of the Company's Grb2 drug substance, \$0.1 million for manufacturing development and \$0.1 million for testing services.
+The Company expects to incur \$1.7 million of these commitments over the next 12 months.